vkoves/carpe/CONTRIBUTING.md

 	- Merge Requirements:
 		- Be tested locally by reviewers
 		- Be approved by two team members
-- **Deployment** - a deployment PR is one that signifies a deployment of the approved development work done on Carpe since the last release.
-These pull requests go from `dev` into `master`.
+- **Release** - a release PR is one that signifies a deployment of the approved development work done on Carpe since the last release.
+These pull requests go from a release-branc (e.g. `release-Q4`, `release-group`) into `master`.
 	- Merge Requirements:
 		- Be tested locally and on the [test server](https://carpe-test.herokuapp.com/) by reviewers
 		- Be approved by three or more team members, including at least one co-founder (Robert or Viktor)